-The global demand for food – and soft commodities such as grains and oilseeds – continues to grow as the world’s population expands to an anticipated 9 billion people by 2050, accompanied by growth in incomes.
-These trends put pressure on land use and pose challenges to the sustainability of agricultural supply chains.
-The purpose of the Soft Commodities Forum (SCF) brings together six major agribusinesses to advance collective action around shared sustainability challenges.
-The work of the Soft Commodities Forum is supported by the Gordon and Betty Moore Foundation and Baker McKenzie.
+Global demand for food – and soft commodities such as soy – continues to grow as the population expands to an anticipated 9 billion people by 2050, accompanied by growth in incomes.
+These trends put pressure on land use and pose challenges for agricultural supply chain sustainability.
+Our Soft Commodities Forum (SCF) brings together six major agribusinesses to advance collective action on a conversion-free soy supply chain.
+We are working in partnership with governments, producers, consumers and civil society to create a safer, more sustainable food system.

-Consumers are demanding more transparency about how food is produced and if it is sourced responsibly.
+Consumers are demanding more transparency around food production and responsible sourcing.
 The private sector – working in partnership with governments and civil society – can advance efforts to create a safer, more sustainable food system.
 By increasing transparency across their soy supply chains, Soft Commodities Forum companies also accelerate their own commitments and help their customers do the same.
 Balancing environmental, social and economic interests in the agriculture sector requires the engagement and participation of all actors in solutions.